netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 2. Follow the [official documentation](https://docs.netbox.dev/en/stable/installation/) and do a full installation all the NetBox components.
 These instructions have been tested on Ubuntu and CentOS Linux.
 3. Use the public [demo instance](https://demo.netbox.dev/) of NetBox

-- The NetBox version used in the video for this module is v3.3.2.
+The NetBox version used in the video for this module is v3.3.2, and the following course materials used in the demo are available:
+- [Postman collection]() for making API calls
+- [YAML files](device_type_yaml_data/) used for device types

 ## Devices
 Devices are a key part of NetBox - after all NetBox is a tool for modeling network infrastructure.
 A device can be any piece of physical hardware installed within your network, such as server, router, or switch, and may optionally be mounted within a rack.
 Within each device, resources such as network interfaces and console ports are modeled as discrete components, which may optionally be grouped into modules.